cxnpl-au/recruitment/hayleyarodgers@gmail.com/README.md

 To run this application without Docker, you'll need to install and use [MongoDB Compass](https://docs.mongodb.com/compass/current/install/).
 Note that I created this application using Node version 16.15.1.

 1. Open the [root directory of this repository](./) in your terminal or bash.
+2. Create an env file in the format of [env.EXAMPLE](./.env.example), where the JWT secret is a random string, the client URL is the host for where you're running the application, and the email username and password are for the email you're using to send the forgot password emails from.
-2. To interact with the server, enter `npm run start` in your command line.
+3. To interact with the server, enter `npm run start` in your command line.
 In Compass, connect to the default connection at `127.0.0.1:27017` by clicking on the `Connect` button under `New Connection` at the center of the screen.
-3. To interact with the end-to-end application, enter `npm run develop` in your command line.
+4. To interact with the end-to-end application, enter `npm run develop` in your command line.

-Alternatively, you can view a live deployment of the application [here on Heroku](https://hayleyarodgers-cxnpl.herokuapp.com/).
+Alternatively, you can view a live deployment of the application [here on Heroku](https://hayleyarodgers-technical.herokuapp.com/).
 Unfortunately though, the "forgot password" emails don't work on this deployment due to third-party authorisation issues.

-I also worked extensively to try and Dockerize this application.
-Although I could serve the client folder, MongoDB refused to connect with my application and requests could not be proxied.
-To see a version of this repo with my Dockerfile attempts, [see here](https://github.com/hayleyarodgers/cxnpl-docker-attempt).

 ## Tests